 At our service sites in Portland and Sanford, volunteers will give more than 24,000 hours of time, facilitating grief-support groups, supporting Center events, and completing office projects.

 *If you would like to make a gift of stock, please contact Kristina Powell at firstname.lastname@example.org or 207.775.5216.

-To protect something highly unusual in today's world: free service for families.
-Free service, without time limits.
+To protect something highly unusual in today's world: Free service, without time limits.

 $2500 pays for service for a family for a year

 $1000 pays for service for a child for a year

 $500 allows us to support a school's grief crisis